orra-dev/orra/README.md

 **Scaling Pains**: Scaling beyond a few concurrent users means juggling queues, caches, and distributed state across agents and backend services.
 What started as "just a few agents talking to each other" has become a distributed systems problem.

+**LLM Chain Explosion**: Your research agents are drowning in unnecessary LLM function calls.
+Each extra call adds latency, risks hallucination, and degrades reliability.
+What should be precise AI interactions become endless chains of "just one more try."

 Orra adds powerful orchestration to your agents and services.
-No rewrites, no infrastructure headaches - just predictable, scalable execution.
+No rewrites, no infrastructure headaches - just predictable, intelligent routing that lets your LLMs think once and think right.

 ## Install